-- a candidate may seek nomination for mayor, council and community board but if elected to the council and a community board, the council position is filled and the community board position is vacated (with the next highest polling candidate elected). - a candidate may seek nomination for one ward only (not multiple wards).
+- a candidate may seek nomination for mayor, councillor and community board but if elected to the Council and a community board, the Council position is filled and the community board position is vacated (with the next highest polling unelected candidate elected instead). - a candidate may seek nomination for one ward only (not multiple wards).

-- a candidate may seek nomination for mayor, council and community board but cannot also seek nomination for the Greater Wellington Regional Council i.e. a candidate may stand for Kāpiti Coast District Council or the Greater Wellington Regional Council, but not both.
-[Section 58 Local Electoral Act 2001]. - a candidate for mayor, council or community board (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with Kāpiti Coast District Council.
+- a candidate may seek nomination for mayor, councillor and community board but cannot also seek nomination for the Greater Wellington Regional Council i.e. a candidate may stand for Kāpiti Coast District Council or the Greater Wellington Regional Council, but not both. - [Section 58 Local Electoral Act 2001] - a candidate for mayor, councillor or community board (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with Kāpiti Coast District Council.
 [Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of Kāpiti Coast District Council who is elected as mayor or councillor must resign from their position as an employee of Kāpiti Coast District Council before taking up their position.
+This restriction may be waived, and it is recommended that advice is sought from Audit New Zealand. - an employee of the Kāpiti Coast District Council who is elected as mayor or councillor must resign from their position as an employee of the Kāpiti Coast District Council before taking up their position.
 An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
 This restriction does not apply if an employee is elected to a community board.

 [Section 41(5) Local Government Act 2002]